Persecution of Buddhists: Hepthalites

-Central Asian and North Western Indian Buddhism weakened in the 6th century following the White Hun invasion who followed their own religions such as Tengri and Manichaeism.
-Around 440 CE they conquered Sogdiana then conquered Gandhara and pushed on into the Gangetic Plains.
-Their King Mihirkula who ruled from 515 CE suppressed Buddhism, destroying monasteries as far as modern-day Allahabad before his son reversed the policy.
+Central Asian and Northwestern Indian Buddhism weakened following the Hephthalites invasion, who followed traditional religious practices as well as Manichaeism.
+Around 440, they conquered Sogdia then conquered Gandhara and pushed on into the Indo-Gangetic Plain.
+King Mihirakula, who ruled starting in 515, suppressed Buddhism, destroying monasteries as far as what is now Allahabad before his son reversed the policy.